Canadian Olympic Medal Count

-Anchoring the 4x100m freestyle relay to bronze, Oleksiak and teammate Taylor Ruck became the first ever Olympic medallists born in the 21st century.
+Anchoring the 4x100m freestyle relay to bronze, Oleksiak and teammate Taylor Ruck became the first ever Olympic medallists born in the 2000s.
 They added another bronze in the 4x200m freestyle relay and Oleksiak also won silver in the 100m butterfly.
-Those achievements in Rio led to Oleksiak’s being selected as Team Canada’s Closing Ceremony flag bearer.
-She also won the Lou Marsh Award as Canada’s Athlete of the Year and the Bobbie Rosenfeld Award as the CP Female Athlete of the Year.
+Those achievements in Rio led to Oleksiak being selected as Team Canada’s Closing Ceremony flag bearer.
+She also won Canada’s Athlete of the Year and the Bobbie Rosenfeld Award as the CP Female Athlete of the Year.

 In 2018, Oleksiak won three silver medals at the Commonwealth Games in Gold Coast, Australia, standing on the podium as a member of the women’s 4x100m medley, 4x100m freestyle and 4x200m freestyle relay teams.
 She posted top-five finishes in the 50m butterfly, 100m butterfly and 100m freestyle events.

 Getting into the Sport: Learned to swim at age 9 because she enjoyed swimming in the backyard with friends… Outside Interests: Enjoys reading, biking, playing with her dog… Odds and Ends: Collects Starbucks mugs for her mom and Hawaiian shirts for her dad when travelling… Travels with a grey blankie that is her good luck charm… Older brother Jamie is an NHL defenceman… Older sister Hayley is a former NCAA rower…

 |Rio 2016||Swimming||100m Freestyle - Women||Gold|

 |Tokyo 2020||Swimming||200m Freestyle - Women||Bronze|

 |Tokyo 2020||Swimming||4x100m Freestyle Relay - Women||Silver|